hilts-vaughan/hilts-vaughan.github.io/_posts/2016-11-16-reverse-engineering-trails-in-the-sky-ed-6-game-engine.md

 ----------
 There's a few interesting files in here for sure, but the one we'll cover first off are the *ED6_DTXX.(DAT|DIR)* files as they're the most interesting to us off a glance.
 Looking at the file size, it looks like these are probably archives for a bunch of game files.
 The `DIR` files also sound like a case of some kind of [virtual filesystem](https://en.wikipedia.org/wiki/Virtual_file_system).

-For those who were not familar for the reason this is done, it's a very popular strategy in PC and console games.
+For those who were not familiar for the reason this is done, it's a very popular strategy in PC and console games.
 You can read a great answer on the Game Development Stack Exchange [right here](http://gamedev.stackexchange.com/a/20248/17541).
 To briefly summarize:

 1. Faster loading times since there's less seek
 2. Full control of data, no OS
 3. Compression can be more effective, especially if data is packed tightly

-A few Google queries reveals that the company who orignally developed the game, FALCOM, has been known to use a specific archive format for a while and thery are well known decompression programs available.
+A few Google queries reveals that the company who originally developed the game, FALCOM, has been known to use a specific archive format for a while and there are well known decompression programs available.
 Unfortunately, I was not be able to find much in the way of documentation.
 One of interest for us in particular is the "Falcom Data Archive Conversion Utility", or just [falcnvrt](http://www.pokanchan.jp/dokuwiki/software/falcnvrt/start) for short.

 As it would turn out, this application can decompress the DAT files into directories: